MateuszW99/GoBalancer/README.md

 - Multiple server pools
   Enable support for managing multiple pools concurrently, each with its own strategy (e.g., blue/green, service-based routing).

-- Server status API
-  Endpoint (e.g., `/status`) that returns the current health of all registered servers.

 ---